JoElfner/multisim/README.md

 ax_valve_flow.xaxis.set_major_formatter(mpl.dates.DateFormatter('%M:%S'))
 fig_valve.tight_layout(pad=0.1)
 ```
-As you can see, the PID tuned with the Ziegler-Nichols method reaches the new SP quite fast and stable:
+As you can see, the PID tuned with the Ziegler-Nichols method reaches the new SP quite fast and stable with only minor oscillations:
 ![Valve temperature and massflow](/doc/examples/figures/basic_example_valve.svg)]

 And finally plot a heatmap of the TES temperature: